tiepdotme/peteschaffner.com/Content/work.md

 <section id="textmate">
     <h1>TextMate</h1>

-    <p>I <a href="https://github.com/peteschaffner/textmate">forked TextMate</a> with the aim of making the bottom toolbars meld better with the text area and sidebar, then got carried away and drew new icons, made a dynamic dark theme that accounts for <a href="https://developer.apple.com/design/human-interface-guidelines/macos/visual-design/dark-mode/">Desktop Tinting</a>, and <a href="https://github.com/peteschaffner/textmate/commits?author=peteschaffner">lots of other little things</a>.</p>
+    <p>I <a href="https://github.com/peteschaffner/textmate">forked TextMate</a> with the aim of making the bottom toolbars meld better with the text area and sidebar, then got carried away and drew new icons, made a dynamic dark theme that accounts for <a href="https://developer.apple.com/design/human-interface-guidelines/macos/visual-design/dark-mode/">Desktop Tinting</a>, and did <a href="https://github.com/peteschaffner/textmate/commits?author=peteschaffner">lots of other little things</a>.</p>

     <figure>
         <picture>